Ed Evans Recipients

 Ed has attended the U.A.
 Instructor’s Training Program at Purdue University almost every year until the last three years when the economy dropped off.
 He served for many years as an instructor at Purdue, teaching new Coordinators how to operate a U.A.
 Training Program.

-organized in 1964.
+Ed has served on the State Plumbing Advisory Committee since it’s inception.
+He has also been Executive Secretary of the Plumbing Inspectors Association since it was organized in 1964.
 He has been a member of IAPMO since 1964 and has been instrumental in getting some of our local inspectors appointed to IAPMO Committees and elected to offices in the International Organization.
 At the National conference of IAPMO in Portland Oregon last October, he was given the “Industry Man of the Year Award”.

 Ed was appointed by Governor Rampton to the State Vocational Advisory Committee.
 He served for three years and made some contributions for Management and Labor.